Lorenzo-Code/FAXMarketPlace-Backend/README.md

 ### Learn More

 You can learn more about the App Platform and how to manage and update your application at https://www.digitalocean.com/docs/app-platform/.

+## Documentation

+Explore the full documentation [here](./docs/README.md) for detailed insights into caching, CoreLogic integration, and more.

 ## Deleting the App